-The DECEP Secondary Teacher Preparation Program principal goal, as stated in Certifications No. 27 2003-04 and No. 47 2004-05 of the Board of Trustees of the University of Puerto Rico, is to offer the curricular sequence for teacher certification in secondary education in accordance with the norms and regulations of the Department of Education of Puerto Rico.
+The DECEP Teacher Preparation Program principal goal, as stated in Certifications No. 27 2003-04 and No. 47 2004-05 of the Board of Trustees of the University of Puerto Rico, is to offer the curricular sequence for teacher certification in secondary education in accordance with the norms and regulations of the Department of Education of Puerto Rico.
 Consistent with the University's vision and mission, the program offers a sequence designed to update and strengthen knowledge and skills of professional educators, Certification No. 190 2000-01 of the Board of Trustees of the University of Puerto Rico.
+To expand our academics offerings and not limit them to the secondary level, the teacher preparation program decides to change its official name to "Curricular Sequence for Teacher Certification", change approved March 2, 2016 by the Academic Senate of the University of Puerto Rico at Mayaguez, Certification Num.
+16-14

 The goal of the Teacher Preparation Program of the Mayagüez Campus of the University of Puerto Rico is to prepare professional educators committed to new educational paradigms, leaders in education with an inquisitive attitude, creative and critical thinkers, with a mastery of pedagogical and conceptual content in their discipline.
-The program seeks to foster that the develop cognitive, candidate affective. research, psychomotor, technological communication skills.
+The program seeks to foster that the candidate develop cognitive, affective, psychomotor, research, technological and communication skills.
 The intention is that the candidate becomes a lifelong learner in order to be a competent, effective teacher.

-Teacher-Preparation Program in Secondary Education (STPP)
+Teacher-Preparation Program